HunterTwoOneOne/HunterTwoOneOne.github.io/README.md

 <H1>About Me:</H1>

 *I'm Nathanael, a Network Technician and IT enthusiast.
-I enjoy computers, video games, and tinkering with machines.
 I somewhat always knew my interests were in Information Technology, but didn't find my professional passion until working as a 25N (Nodal Network Systems Operator-Maintainer) in the Army.
+It was at that point I knew that Switches and Routers were what I was going to work with in my career.
+When I'm not working I enjoy messing around with computers, playing video games, and tinkering with machines.
 I play a lot of video games from lots of genres, we don't need to worry about how many tens of thousands of dollars I've put into my library of games.
-When it comes to 'machines' I really mean ANY machine from Cars to TVs.
-Technology as a whole is my true love.*
+When it comes to 'machines' I really do mean ANY machine from Cars to TVs.
+I've even worked on assembling my own 2 Stroke Engine in the past.*

 <H2>Websites I HIGHLY suggest visiting:</H2>